raydipanwita/Database/sql_bites/02_using_psql.md

   ---
 </details>

-You can have a look at that `music_database.sql` file if you'd like.
+You can have a look at that `music_library.sql` file if you'd like.
 It contains SQL queries to:
   * create the tables (the *structure*)
   * insert some records in these tables (the *data* itself)